-Office work including: searching for and writing grants, reaching out to donors and volunteers, planning events, planning curriculum, fundraising, social media upkeep.
+We are looking for volunteers to provide office work, including: searching for and writing grants; reaching out to donors and volunteers; planning events; planning curriculum; fundraising; social media upkeep.

-Direct work with our children: teaching, homework help, and leading activities that focus on Fine Arts, Ghanaian culture, and cultural exchange.
+We are also in need of volunteers to work directly with our children, with teaching, homework help, and leading activities that focus on the Fine Arts, Ghanaian culture, and cultural exchange.

 Volunteers may stay with host families.
-This option is encouraged so that one might learn the indigenous language, become familiar with the community, and get a feel for day-to-day life here.
+This option is encouraged so that one can learn the indigenous language, become familiar with the community, and get a feel for the day-to-day life here.

 However, volunteers may also opt to rent a place for the extent of their stay in Ghana.
-Our board would make the arrangements.
+Our board would make these arrangements.

 A guest room is also available to our volunteers.
 Mawulolo Youth Network provides a decent, clean and safe accommodation for all volunteers.
 Our accommodation is situated in Kisseman, West Legon Christian Village on the outskirt of Accra, Ghana.
 All accommodations are checked regularly.

-Our organization would be available to help familiarize volunteers with Ghanaian life -- from the markets, to our country's attractions, to the basics of living in Ghana.
+Our organization would be available to help familiarize volunteers with Ghanaian life -- the markets, our country's attractions, the basics of living in Ghana.

 Aside from the after school program offered by Mawulolo Youth Network, other programs are available as well.
 These programs include a Feeding Program, Kids Day Out, Medikids (Medical Screenings), and Back to School Giveaways.
 At the Feeding Program, a delicious meal is provided to each child in the program.
 The Kids Day Out program is to bring all the kids together to have fun, play different kind of games, do face painting, and bounce in a bouncing castle,and give them snacks.
 The Medikids Program provides the children of the Christian Village community with free medical screenings, along with information on how to get the treatment they needed once they received diagnoses.
 The Back to School Giveaways consists of donors contributing school supplies and monetary gifts used to purchase school supplies.
 These school supplies are then distributed each September, before the start of the school year.